 For years, CBS ran a program called Everybody Has a Story.
 Host Steve Hartman threw a dart at a U.S. map, flew to that city, flipped open a phone book, put his finger down and called that household.
 If the individuals were willing, he highlighted their life stories which were often poignant.
-Before leaving, he asked the participant to throw a dart at the map to pinpoint his next destination.
+Then, before leaving, he asked the participant to throw a dart at the map to pinpoint his next destination.

-But listening is a dying art.
+However, listening is a dying art.
 We fixate on TVs, computers, smart phones.
 Wired with sound bite mentalities, we wish people would just get to the point.
 We formulate responses before others finish speaking, cutting our attentiveness to zero.

 That’s when I saw the military bearing in his shoulders and heard the respect in his voice.